purpleorchid360/KMHinstitute2021/content/bachelors-of-science/radiology-imaging-bachelors.md

 ### Career Options

-There are ample opportunities as technologist in diagnostic imaging centers, super specialty hospitals, Government and private hospitals.
-Self-employment opportunities, as well as option to pursue higher studies such as M.Sc.
-Radiography and Imaging technology are also available.
+There are ample career opportunities post completion of the Bsc Radiotherapy program such as:

+- **Radiography technologists** in healthcare institutions both government and private sector, super specialty hospitals, Diagnostic and Imaging centers.
+Depending on the performance, there could be a rapid ascent to senior positions or specialize as a single imaging technologist such as MRI Technologist, CT Technologist or a PET CT Technologist by qualifying in appropriate certification programs.
+- **Application Specialists** in various Multinational Companies in manufacturing/service sector of radiology/radiography equipments
+- **Medical Coders** in hospitals where this program equips the students with the expertise knowledge in Radiology medical coding
+- **Post Graduate Program**- BSC Radiology course forms the foundation for the students who want to pursue their higher studies in
+- MSC Radiology
+- PGD in radiology/radiotherapy
+- MSc Medical Radiation Physics
+- Masters in Magnetic Resonance Imaging.
+- PGD in business management and administration

+The average remuneration for a radiography technologist ranges 2.4 – 3.5 LPA.

 ### Medium